 Good frames were introduced by Shelah [She09, Definition II.2.1] as a "bare bone" definition of superstability in AECs.
-Here we recall the definition of a good independence relation.
+Here we adapt Shelah's definition to independence relations.
 We also define a variation, being fully good.
 This is only relevant when the types are allowed to have length $\geq \lambda$, and asks for more continuity (like in [BVb], but the continuity property asked for is different).
 This is used to enlarge a good frame in the last sections.